Procurement leaders and Controllers of small and large organizations often struggle with Procurement compliance.

 1. How are purchase orders created today?
-Is it manual or you have an automated process for creating a purchase order.
+Is it manual, or do you have an automated process for creating a purchase order?

-3. How does the approval request is authorized, who approves and at what level?
+3. How does the approval request is authorized, who approves it, and at what level?

 4. What is the delegation process for delegating the approval authority of an individual?

-5. How easy it is to retrieve old orders and their approval history for audit purpose?
+5. How easy is it to retrieve old orders and their approval history for audit purposes?

 1. What is the current process to ensure invoices submitted by vendors are for a valid purchase?

-3. What it the process for validating non-PO invoices, these are the invoices where there is no purchase order associated with them?
+3. What is the process for validating non-PO invoices?
+These are the invoices where there is no purchase order associated with them?
 Do you send these invoices for approval?

 4. If you send the invoices for approval, what is the approval process?

 Now let’s look at the payment authorization process.
-Not every payment you would make is an invoice from the vendor.
+Not every payment you would make is for a product.
 You might be making payments for employee benefits or other payments.

 1. Make a list of all the payments which doesn’t go through an invoice process.

 2. What is the process for authorization of such payments?